suren-m/cw/labs/02_kubernetes/04_deployments.md

 3. Make sure you're already logged into DockerHub by doing a **docker login** on the terminal (see docker registry lab if in doubt)

-4. Download and run the below setup script.
+4. Run the below setup script.
 This will build the `app image` and push it to your docker hub repository.

     > **Important:** When prompoted, provide your **dockerhub username** (not your namespace name)
     ```bash